DevVoxel/portfolio-tsx/README.md

 CONTENTFUL_SPACE_ID=
 ```
 ## Deployment
 In order to deploy this project, it is easiest to try using a [Vercel Hobbyist](https://vercel.com/pricing) account.
 This will give you access to Vercel technologies and easy deployment methods.
-I personally recommend this if you
+I personally recommend this if you:
-  1. Cannot afford a host.
+  1. Cannot afford a host
-  or
+  ///
   2. Just want easy & free hosting.
 Otherwise use what you want, there are production/deployment commands to support such.
 It is reccomended to deploy on your 'main' branch, or a seperate 'deployment' branch.